HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 ## Simulation in V-Rep
-We test our algorithms on bubblerob scene from CoppeliaSim, however our model can be used with all kinds of robots.
+We tested our algorithms on bubblerob scene from CoppeliaSim, however our model can be used with all kinds of robots.

-## Training data
-For our first experiment, we collected two dataset's for each corresponding robot.
-We later will use this data to train our first graph neural networks architecture on, which takes the relative position of each robot i w.r.t robot j in the local transformation frame and it's corresponding control input Uj as an output.
-Value's are saved within two seperate
-CSV files for each robot.

 ### Data Collection
-Using Python's remote API for CoppeliaSim, we initialized the positions randomly for each scene and ran the consensus algorithm to collect new data.
-Our dataset size is about 700 samples for each robot per scene, and we stop collecting data for d=0.2 ie when they meet.
+Using Python's remote API for CoppeliaSim, we initialized the positions randomly for each scene and ran the expert consensus algorithm to collect labelled data in a imitation learning framework (Behavioural Cloning).
+We tested on different architectures for the GNN, and in each scene we stopped collecting data for d=0.2 ie when they meet.

 ## Acknowledgement
 We would like to thank [Claudio Pacchierotti](https://team.inria.fr/rainbow/team/claudio-pacchierotti/) for his constructive comments and discussions.